Dog Bite Attorneys in Florida

 - The dog was vicious and caused property damage

-To find out if your case qualifies for compensation, consult a personal injury lawyer in Lakeland, FL.
+To find out if your case qualifies for compensation, consult a personal injury lawyer.
 Certainly, they know Florida dog bite laws well and can explain exactly where you stand.

 When statutory strict liability does not hold, another option is to prove dog owner negligence.
 It means showing that the dog owner failed to act reasonably in that particular situation.

 - That any reasonable dog owner would have acted in a particular way